secjames/linuxblueprint/README.md

 linuxblueprint.sh

-Authors: James McNabb, Eric Wold
+Authors: James McNabb, Eric Wold, Arsam Pathan, Dylan Chamberlain

 This script "blueprints" a linux system and gathers information for system vetting needs and generates a report of in the current working directory.
 An overview of report secitons can be found below.

+NOTE: Currently works on Debian bases distributions only.
+Red Hat based systems will be added in the future.

 Report Sections:
 1. Host Name
-2. Computer Information
+2. System Information
 3. Hardware Information
 4. Banners
 5. Host File